tan-nate/cli-data-gem/README.md

 # Beer Advocate CLI Gem

-This gem enables you to browse the Beer Advocate website (beeradvocate.com) in a CLI.
+This ruby gem enables you to browse the Beer Advocate website (beeradvocate.com) in a CLI.

 ## Installation